 PRISM's EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
 By recognizing professional contributions and achievements, PRISM promotes an atmosphere to encourage members to strive for excellence and innovation.

 PRISM's EAGLE Award Program has three primary purposes:

 The PRISM EAGLE Award Program was created to recognize PRISM members or affiliated agencies for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.

 Other categories may be developed in the future and could include recognition for individuals.
 Recognition can be granted for effort or results.

 Applications for awards will be accepted from November 1 through May 1.
 The Member Services Committee will convene thereafter to review the applications and make selections.
 Additional meetings may be necessary to finalize the determination for recognition.

-Contact the EIA's Member Services Department.
+Contact PRISM's Member Services Department.